ParallelMaths/parallel/pages/10-02-musical-mathematicians.md

 ## 2. Do Unto Caesar

 ::: problem id=2_1 marks=4
-__2.1__ At Caesar's Palace Casino in Vegas, there were three poker players?
-Alice, Bernie and Craig.
-At the beginning of the night the amount of money each had was in the ratios 7 : 6 : 5, with Alice starting with the most and Craig the least.
-At the end of the night, Alice was still ahead and Craig still last, but the money was divided according to the ratio was 6 : 5 : 4.
+__2.1__ At Caesar's Palace Casino in Vegas, there were three poker players, Alice, Bernie and Craig.
+At the beginning of the night the amount of money each had was split in the ratio 7 : 6 : 5, with Alice starting with the most and Craig the least.
+At the end of the night, Alice was still ahead and Craig still last, but the money was divided according to the ratio 6 : 5 : 4.

 This meant that one of the players was up by $12.